Invertible Bloom Lookup Tables with Less Memory and Randomness: Introduction

-Let us also comment on the constant $4e$.
-It is not as small as one could hope (somewhere around $2$ sounds realistic), but it is small enough that we have chosen to state it explicitly rather than hide it in $O$-notation.
-Presumably our analysis could be tightened further to reduce it by a constant factor, but we have focussed on a clean exposition of the proof.
+Let us also comment on the constant $8e$.
+It is not as small as one could hope, but it is small enough that we have chosen to state it explicitly rather than hide it in $O$-notation.
+Presumably our analysis could be tightened further to reduce it by a constant factor, but we have focused on a clean exposition of the proof.

 Finally, let us also comment that when the number of remaining key-value pairs drop below $\lg(1/\delta)$, Theorem~\ref{thm:limitind} is insufficient to guarantee a success probability of $1-\delta/\lg n$ due to the $\min\{k,n/c\}$ in the exponent.
 For this reason, we change strategy and replace some of the arrays $A_i$ by matrices with multiple rows.
-We leave the details to later sections and mention here that this is what causes the $O(\lg(1/\delta)\lglg (1/\delta))$ term in the space usage of the Stacked IBLT.
+We leave the details to later sections and mention here that this is what causes the $\bigO{\lg(1/\delta)\lglg (1/\delta)}$ term in the space usage of the Stacked IBLT.

+In terms of computational efficiency our construction is slightly worse than that of Goodrich and Mitzenmacher.
+Retrieving all key-value pairs from their IBLT has a computational cost of $\bigO{n \cdot (1 + \lg(1/\delta)/\lg(n)}$, while our construction requires $\bigO{n \cdot \lg(n/\delta)}$.
+In our opinion, however, this is a small price to pay for achieving smaller IBLTs that require less randomness.